masambuOfficial/MoMoSystem/README.md

 # MoMoSystem
-# Using the code *165#, You can send and receive money with this system.
+# Using the code *185#, You can send and withdraw money with this system on two networks i.e Airtel and MTN